ROCm/hipBLASLt/README.md

 # hipBLASLt
-hipBLASLt is a library that provides general matrix-matrix operations. hipBLASLt is created using the HIP programming language and optimized for AMD's latest discrete GPUs. hipBLASLt provides flexible APIs to let users set attributes for solution selection.\
+hipBLASLt is a library that provides general matrix-matrix operations with a flexible API and extends funtionalties beyond traditonal BLAS library. hipBLASLt is exposed APIs in HIP programming language with an underlying optimized generator as a backend kernel provider.
-hipBLASLt is an equivalent math library to CUDA's cuBLASLt which is a lightweight library dedicated to GEneral Matrix-to-matrix Multiply (GEMM) operations with new flexible APIs.

 This library adds flexibility in matrix data layouts, input types, compute types, and also in choosing the algorithmic implementations and heuristics through parameter programmability.
 After a set of options for the intended GEMM operation are identified by the user, these options can be used repeatedly for different inputs.
-It is designed to be used from C and C++ code.
-The GEMM operation of hipBLASLt is performed by hipblasLtMatmul().\
+The GEMM operation of hipBLASLt is performed by hipblasLtMatmul API.

-The equation is listed here:
+The equation is as below:
 ```math
 D = Activation(alpha \cdot op(A) \cdot op(B) + beta \cdot op(C) + bias)
 ```
-Where op(A)/op(B) refers to in-place operations such as transpose/non-transpose, and alpha, beta are scalars.\
+Where op(A)/op(B) refers to in-place operations such as transpose/non-transpose, and alpha, beta are scalars.
-Acitivation function support relu and gelu.\
+Acitivation function supports Abs, Clippedrelu, Gelu, Leakyrelu, Relu, Sigmoid, Tanh.

 Here are data type supported list:
 | A | B | C | D | Compute(Scale) |
 | :---: | :---: | :---: | :---: | :---: |